27227 Critical Issues in Health and Wellbeing

 Teaching and learning strategies include formal lectures, tutorials, experiential activities, group discussions and student presentations.
 Content for this subject will be supported by UTSOnline.

-- Holistic perspectives to health and wellbeing
+- The health and wellbeing of young people

 - Mental health and resilience

-- Relationships and health — sexual health, communication skills
+- Relationships and sexual health

 Keleher, H., & MacDougall, C. (eds) 2011, Understanding health: A determinants’ approach, 3rd edn, Oxford University Press, Melbourne.

 Students are advised to acquire their own copies of these texts.
 Copies of these texts are available at the UTS library on closed reserve.
 All other readings, other than text books, will be available via links from within UTSOnline.
-The required weekly readings for this subject will be advised on UTSOnline prior to the lectures and tutorials.
+The required readings for this subject will be advised on UTSOnline prior to the lectures and tutorials.
 Please bring the readings to the tutorial class in the week required.

 NB: It is essential that students complete all required readings.
 The required readings will be considered assumed knowledge for tutorial classes and the examination.